Norlan McKenzie

 The clients I'm best positioned to serve

-When Part of You Wants to Move Forward — and Part of You Still Hurts After experiencing domestic, sexual, or relational abuse, it can feel like you’re pulled in different directions.
-You might feel stuck between emotions — guilt, fear, anger, or even a desire for justice after what happened.
-Maybe you’ve tried to forgive but still find yourself unable to forget.
-Many people struggle with these same thoughts and feelings.
-Some people carry deep feelings of shame or self-blame.
-You might find yourself questioning what happened, wondering “why me?”, or struggling with painful thoughts about your own worth.
-These reactions can feel confusing and isolating, but they are far more common than many people realize.
-If you’re a parent, you may also be putting all of your energy into making sure your children are safe and their needs are being met.
-You're saying to yourself, as long as my children are happy, I'm happy - their wellbeing comes first.
-And that's okay.
-You don’t have to carry all of this alone.
-Healing rarely happens all at once.
-Therapy can be a place to move at a pace that feels safe for you, with curiosity and compassion guiding the process.
-Sometimes people begin therapy still trying to understand what happened in their relationship, or wondering how it affected them.
-It’s okay if you’re still trying to make sense of things.
-I’m a trauma therapist mostly working with individuals who have experienced domestic, sexual, and relational abuse and who are looking for a safe, compassionate space to begin making sense of what they’ve been through.
-In our work together, we gently explore the different parts of you that may still be holding pain, fear, anger, or guilt.
-As those parts begin to feel heard and supported, many people begin to feel more steady, rebuild self-confidence, and move forward with greater clarity and purpose.
+When part of you wants to move forward — and part of you still hurts After experiencing domestic, sexual, or relational abuse, it can feel like you’re pulled in different directions.
+You may be carrying guilt, fear, anger, or even a desire for justice.
+You might have tried to move forward, but still find yourself holding onto parts of what happened.
+Some people carry deep feelings of shame or self-blame, questioning their worth or asking, “Why me?”
+These reactions can feel isolating, but they are more common than you may think.
+If you’re a parent, you may also be focusing all your energy on your children—making sure they feel safe and supported, often placing their needs before your own.
+You don’t have to carry this alone.
+Healing doesn’t happen all at once.
+Therapy can be a space where you move at a pace that feels safe, supported by curiosity and compassion.
+It’s okay if you’re still trying to make sense of what happened.
+I primarily work with individuals who have experienced domestic, sexual, and relational abuse and who are ready for a safe, steady space to begin healing.
+In our work together, we gently explore the parts of you holding pain, fear, anger, or guilt.
+As those parts begin to feel heard and supported, many clients begin to feel more grounded, rebuild self-confidence, and move forward with greater clarity.
+If you’re ready to begin—or even just thinking about it—I’d be honored to support you.

 Cognitive Behavioral (CBT)